 Asbestos may be a health risk if it is damaged or disturbed during building renovations or demolition.
-It is important to contain and handle asbestos and remove it appropriately to avoid coming in contact with airborne asbestos fibers.
+It is important to contain and handle asbestos and remove it correctly so students and school staff don't breathe in asbestos fibers.

 The Health Department and EPA have specific asbestos-related requirements for school maintenance, repair, renovation and demolition.
 These requirements make sure asbestos-containing materials are handled safely during renovations to prevent health risks.